djspiewak/sbt-github-packages/README.md

   - git config --global git.user USERNAME
 ```

-If you are solely *depending upon* packages from private repositories and not publishing, the token only needs the `read:packages` grant.
+If you are solely *depending upon* packages and not publishing, the token only needs the `read:packages` grant.
 If you are *publishing*, the token will need the `write:packages` grant.
 You can provision a new token under your GitHub account under the [Personal access tokens](https://github.com/settings/tokens) section of **Settings**.

 #### Manual Configuration